 This product was recommended to me by a coworker and I really like how refreshing it is.
 I used to stay far away from toners because my skin was always dry, but this mist-on spray actually helps hydrate (and firm!)
 And it’s in their AGE smart line, which means it also helps prevent the signs of aging.

-When I started using the Calm Water Gel, I instantly noticed a change in my skin.
-It became smoother and softer and now I can’t live without it.
+When I started using this, I instantly noticed a change in my skin.
 I have quite a bit of redness in my skin and even a touch of rosacea.
 I was told to avoid hot showers and red wine (HA!), so since that’s not likely going to happen, I’ve been trying skin care products instead.
-When I combine the Calm Water Gel with Redness Relief Essence, my skin is soft and velvety and I rarely get flare-ups.
+After starting up with this product, my skin is soft and velvety and I rarely get flare-ups.

 Step 4: Layer on Serums | Products: The Ordinary 100% Plant-Derived Squalane $8 and Retinol 1% in Squalane $7